wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Forget regret, or life is yours to miss."
+💬 Quote of the Day: "Man's main task in life is to give birth to himself, to become what he potentially is.
+The most important product of his effort is his own personality."
 <!-- end quote -->